cybercongress/cybertensor-developer-docs/docs/learn/bittensor-building-blocks.md

 ---
-title: "Bittensor Building Blocks"
+title: "Cybertensor Building Blocks"
 ---

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Bittensor Building Blocks
+# Cybertensor Building Blocks

-The Bittensor API provides basic building blocks you can use to develop your incentive mechanism.
+The Cybertensor API provides basic building blocks you can use to develop your incentive mechanism.
 This section presents:
 - An overview of a subnet.
-- Introduction to the Bittensor building blocks.
+- Introduction to the Cybertensor building blocks.

 ## Subnet